 Orthopedic Rehabilitation

-Rehab nurses and physicians will work with the patient on an individualized plan to manage swelling, pain and changes in sensation.
-Physical and occupational therapy will work with the interdisciplinary team to shape the residual limb and maximize the patient's independence with self care and mobility.
-The staff will also focus on education to help patients prepare for a safe transition home.
+The rehabilitation nurses and physicians work with patients on individualized plans designed to help manage swelling, pain and changes in sensation.
+Physical and occupational therapists work with the interdisciplinary team to maximize patients' independence in terms of self-care and mobility.
+The staff also focuses on education to help patients prepare for a safe transition home.

-The rehabilitation department offers care related to management of patients with arthritis, including rheumatoid arthritis and osteoarthritis.
-The physicians are adept at managing medications and making adjustments to maximize rehab potential.
-Physical and occupational therapists will teach the patient to compensate for their limitations to promote independence and reduce pain during daily activities.
-The team will work with the patient and caregivers to ensure their home is set up for success and safety after discharge.
+We also help manage care related to arthritis – including rheumatoid arthritis and osteoarthritis.
+Physicians manage medications and make adjustments to maximize rehabilitative potential, while physical and occupational therapists teach patients to compensate for their limitations, become as independent as possible and reduce pain during daily activities.
+The team works with patients and caregivers to ensure their home environment is set up for independence, success and safety after discharge.

-Our team specializes in providing care for patients with fractures, both those who have had surgery and those who have not.
-We also have experience managing patients after total and partial joint replacements for the upper and lower body.
-Our rehab nurses are trained to help with pain management post surgery to ensure patients can benefit and participate in therapy.
-The physical and occupational therapists will help patients progress to walking, dressing and completing home care tasks independently.
+We also specialize in providing care for patients with fractures – both those who have had surgery and those who have not – and for patients who have undergone total and partial joint replacements in the upper and/or lower body.
+Rehab nurses are trained to help with post-surgery pain management so that patients can better benefit from therapy.
+Physical and occupational therapists help patients progress to walking, dressing and completing home care tasks independently.